- Search The Registry

 - My Account

-From the Cape Verdean Islands, he came to New Bedford, MA at the age of seven and was educated in the New Bedford Public Schools.
-He worked and financed his own college education and graduated from Boston University Law School in 1923.
+From the Cape Verdean Islands, he came to New Bedford, MA, at the age of seven and was educated in the New Bedford Public Schools.
+He worked and financed his college education and graduated from Boston University Law School in 1923.
 This accomplishment made him one of the first Black Cape Verdean-born Americans to receive a doctor of jurisprudence degree.
 Returning to New Bedford after graduation, he became one of the city's most important civic and community leaders.
-He was especially concerned with promoting the aspirations and betterment of the Cape Verdean people in this country and in his homeland.
+He was especially concerned with promoting the aspirations and betterment of the Cape Verdean people in this country and his homeland.

-Some of his most noteworthy activities and contributions include: serving as a member of the New Bedford Institute of Technology Board of Trustees, now known as the University of Massachusetts-Dartmouth; founding the Nantucket Lightship Memorial Scholarship Fund/The Seaman's Memorial Scholarship Fund which assisted many Cape Verdean-Americans to achieve their academic dreams; helping to establish the Verdean Veterans Achievements Awards.
-Serving as a member of the Fall River Diocesan School committee, he received the Marian Award for his works in charity.
-Serving on the New Bedford Boys' Club Board of Directors for more than 40 years, he organized the first Cape Verdean Boy Scout troop at the Cape Verdean Benefit Association.
+Some of his most noteworthy activities and contributions include: serving as a member of the New Bedford Institute of Technology Board of Trustees, now known as the University of Massachusetts-Dartmouth; founding the Nantucket Lightship Memorial Scholarship Fund/The Seaman's Memorial Scholarship Fund, which assisted many Cape Verdean-Americans to achieve their academic dreams; helping to establish the Verdean Veterans Achievements Awards.
+Serving as a Fall River Diocesan School committee member, he received the Marian Award for his work in charity.
+Serving on the New Bedford Boys' Club Board of Directors for over 40 years, he organized the first Cape Verdean Boy Scout troop at the Cape Verdean Benefit Association.
 Gomes was an extremely successful fundraiser and philanthropist.

 The African American Desk Reference